amritpal-sidhu/C-Utilities/utilities/binary_trees/unit_tests/test_data/README.txt

         This string can be thought as the state of the tree to validate operations are performed correctly.

-        Example for the above sequence with a binary search tree:
+        Example syntax for the above sequence with a binary search tree:
             10
             5 10
             5 10 15
             10 15

-        For the red black tree, expected node color should be provided in the following way:
+        For the red black tree, expected node syntax should be provided in the following way:
-            <value>:<expected color>
+            <value>:<color>

+        For the avl tree, expected node syntax should be provided in the following way:
+            <value>:<height>

 Caveats: